Why would anyone want to use BSD?

 Gaming is limited in OpenBSD; you don't have steam, wine or the ability to run Linux binaries.
 The two last limitations can be circumvented in theory (see below), but this isn't a good gaming solution, since latency issues will prevent good video/audio performance.

-That said, you will actually find a plethora of retro and opensource gaming alternatives in the ports collection. dosbox, scummvm and retroarch/mednafen* are just a few of the available emulators, and supertuxkart, wesnoth and naev are some examples of decent opensource games.
-The ports collection also contain a handful of reimplementations of old classics, such as openjk (Jedi Academy), openrct2 (RollerCoaster Tycoon 2) and julius (Ceasar 3).
-These opensource reimplementations still use the original copyrighted game artwork, so you'll have to buy the original games on GOG (or get them in some other, naturally legal, way), and extract the files in the appropriate place, see the relevant howtos in /usr/local/share/doc/pkg-readmes.
+That said, you will actually find a plethora of retro and opensource gaming alternatives in the ports collection. dosbox, scummvm and retroarch/mednafen* are just a few of the available emulators, and supertuxkart, wesnoth, endless-sky and pysol are some examples of decent opensource games.
+The ports collection also contain a handful of reimplementations of old classics, such as openjk (Jedi Academy), openrct2 (RollerCoaster Tycoon 2), openttd (Transport Tycoon Deluxe) and julius (Ceasar 3).
+Except for openttd, these opensource reimplementations still use the original copyrighted game artwork, so you'll have to buy the original games on GOG (or get them in some other, naturally legal, way), and extract the files in the appropriate place, see the relevant howtos in /usr/local/share/doc/pkg-readmes.

 For a more exhaustive list of gaming options, check out Mr. Satterly's blog.
 If you install steamworks-nosteam you can even play a few Steam games on your OpenBSD box!
 Of course, serious gamers probably wouldn't consider OpenBSD their numero uno OS, but for a man of low moral fiber like myself, the gaming options are almost too good ;)